norrtou/norrtounia/README.md

 A way to choose a character skill and make this visible Fix the great honk of death sprite (bugged)
-Add more empty turns without monster encounters
+Add more empty turns without monster encounters add more choices of paths to go
+big: add more static graphics like images of ruins, forests, trees, campfires connected to the events instead of icons